 - You can do this by either using Cluster Manager (Java Console) to copy and paste resources from the primary cluster, or by copying the configuration from the main.cf file in the primary cluster to the secondary cluster. - Make appropriate changes to the configuration.
-For example, you must modify the SystemList attribute to reflect the systems in the secondary cluster. - Make sure that the name of the service group (appgroup) is identical in both clusters. - 2 To assign remote administration privileges to users for remote cluster operations, configure users with the same name and privileges on both clusters.
-See "User privileges in global clusters" on page 87. - 3 If your setup uses BIND DNS, add a resource of type DNS to the application - Refer to the Cluster Server Bundled Agent's Reference Guide for more details. - At each site, perform the following depending on the replication technology you have set up: - Volume Replicator Configure VCS to manage and monitor VVR Replicated Volume Groups (RVGs). - See "Configuring VCS service group for VVR-based replication" on page 587. - A supported third-party replication technology Install and configure the corresponding VCS agent for replication.
+For example, you must modify the SystemList attribute to reflect the systems in the secondary cluster. - Make sure that the name of the service group (appgroup) is identical in both clusters. - 2 To assign remote administration privileges to users for remote cluster operations, configure users with the same name and privileges on both clusters. - See "User privileges for cross-cluster operations" on page 85. - 3 If your setup uses BIND DNS, add a resource of type DNS to the application service group at each site. - Refer to the Cluster Server Bundled Agent's Reference Guide for more details. - At each site, perform the following depending on the replication technology you have set up: - Volume Replicator Configure VCS to manage and monitor Replicated Volume Groups (RVGs).
+See "Configuring VCS service group for VVR-based replication" on page 582. - A supported third-party replication technology Install and configure the corresponding VCS agent for replication.
 See the Installation and Configuration Guide for the corresponding VCS replication agent for instructions.